Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Introduction

 However, these existing control methods mainly apply to uncertainties with Gaussian or bounded-support distributions~\cite{lindemann2023safe}.
 As to be addressed later, intention-aware control requires characterizing complex uncertainties with non-Gaussian or multi-modal distributions, thus remaining an open and challenging problem.
 An effective approach to precisely characterize nontrivial probabilistic distributions is stochastic expansion~\cite{eldred2011design}.
 As a representative method of stochastic expansion, \Gls{pce} can efficiently characterize an arbitrary probabilistic model by decomposing it to a linear combination of a finite number of orthogonal bases.
 It has shown advantages in robust control with non-Gaussian uncertainties~\cite{dai2015distributed}.
 Stochastic expansion mainly applies to systems with \textit{epistemic} uncertainties~\cite{der2009aleatory} subject to time-invariant distributions.
 In this sense, stochastic expansion is promising to facilitate the closed-loop intention-aware control for epistemically uncertain systems.

 This paper provides the first correct-by-design solution for intention-aware control of uncertain autonomous agents.
-Beyond the conventional \gls{pomdp}-based intention-aware planning problem, we derive a stochastic control problem for epistemically uncertain agents with a belief-space specification.
+By formulating unknown intentions of traffic participants as discrete-valued random variables, we derive a stochastic control problem for epistemically uncertain agents with a belief-space specification.
+In this way, the risk is quantified as the probability of not satisfying certain belief-space specifications, and the control problem is aimed to restrict the risk with a predefined threshold.
 Then, we use stochastic expansion to convert this challenging stochastic control problem into a tractable deterministic control problem with an \Gls{stl} specification.
 This allows us to solve a challenging intention-aware control problem using off-the-shelf tools, such as shrinking-horizon \Gls{mpc}~\cite{farahani2018shrinking} based on \Gls{mip}~\cite{kurtz2022mixed}.
 With assumed intention models, the solved intention-aware controller allows automatic policy adjustment and ensures strict risk limitation.
 Two autonomous driving cases, namely an overtaking case and an intersection case, have validated the efficacy of this method.

 In the remaining part of this paper, Sec.~\ref{sec:frame} formulates the intention-aware control problem, Sec.~\ref{sec:main} defines the mathematical models, Sec.~\ref{sec:solution} presents the mathematical solution to this problem, Sec.~\ref{sec:sim} uses experimental studies to validate the proposed method, Sec.~\ref{sec:disc} discusses the strengthens and weaknesses of our work, and Sec.~\ref{sec:con} concludes the paper.